Snow Monkeys Park - Jigokudani

 You can photograph the most natural looking pictures from the staircase at the upper pool, but it is challenging to take pictures without any other visitor on it.
 At the lower pool, the angle is different, but there is no higher position for an excellent shot.

 The park is located in the Yokoyu River valley, but the landscape is not as dramatic compared to other Jigokudani valleys in Japan.
-It was opened in 1964, and since then many thousands of people (tourists and local) have visited the park each year to observe the very special lifestyle of the Japanese Macaque.
+It was opened in 1964, and since then many thousands of people (tourists and local) have visited the park each year to observe the very special lifestyle of the Japanese Macaque in the hot springs.
 You can find a small information center and gift shop with information at the park entrance.

 How to Get There